kaif-open/kaif/README.md

 ```
    cd kaif-web
-   ../gradlew pubPollServe
+   ../gradlew webDevServe
    ../gradlew bootRun
 ```

  * `bootRun` will start a development embed tomcat, you can visit http://localhost:5980

- * `pubPollServe` will start pub server in 15980 port, which used by dev server
+ * `webDevServe` will start pub server in 15980 port, which used by dev server

- * you can use gradle in Intellij to run `bootRun` and `pubPollServe`.
+ * you can use gradle in Intellij to run `bootRun` and `webDevServe`.

 ### Intellij IDEA configuration